TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-cantconnecttomywindowsvm.md

 If you cannot connect to your Windows virtual machine (VM) and are unsure of the cause, you can start by accessing the [Boot Diagnostics Screenshot](data-blade:Microsoft_Azure_Compute.VirtualMachineSerialConsoleLogBladeViewModel.id.$resourceId) for your VM and determine if the VM is experiencing a boot error.<br>

-### If your VM is not at the ctrl-alt-del screen it may be experiencing a boot error
+### If your VM is not at the ctrl-alt-del screen, it may be experiencing a boot error

 1. Restart the virtual machine to address boot issues by clicking `Restart` at the top of the [VM resource blade](data-blade:Microsoft_Azure_Compute.VirtualMachineProtoBlade.id.$resourceId)<br>
 2. Review the [common boot errors and solutions for non-bootable VMs](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/boot-error-troubleshoot) troubleshooting guide